 Use of NHCs for comparisons in insect diversity. (also compare with multi-city camera traps project for urban mammals (not really feasible for insects!), is there a big coordinated urban bird count dataset?)

-Last Intro paragraph: With a focus on bumble bees and hoverflies as indicators of urban pollinator biodiversity, we use NHC’s to test two hypotheses that link among city differences to landscape-scale urban biodiversity conservation.
-First, we test the hypothesis that undeveloped natural habitats embedded in the urban landscape are favourable for pollinator population growth and, simultaneously, that increased area of favourable natural habitat in the broad landscape mediates species conservation by compensating for local subpopulation extinctions.
+Last Intro paragraph: With a focus on bumble bees and hoverflies as indicators of urban pollinator biodiversity, we use NHC’s to test two hypotheses that link among city differences (in?) to landscape-scale urban biodiversity conservation.
+First, we test the hypothesis that undeveloped natural habitats embedded in the urban landscape, such as…, are favourable for pollinator population growth and, simultaneously, that cities that harbour a greater overall area of favourable natural habitat mediates species conservation by compensating for local subpopulation extinctions.
 Second, while accounting for natural habitat area in the urban landscape, we use relative income as a proxy measure to test the hypothesis that high plant diversity is favourable for pollinator population growth and, simultaneously, that higher average plant diversity across a landscape mediates species conservation by similarly promoting establishment of robust subpopulations that may compensate for local extinctions.
 If these sets of hypotheses are true, we predict that occupancy of urban landscapes within the range of each pollinator species is positively associated with total natural habitat area and average income.
 Further, by testing for a negative correlation between species-specific effects of natural habitat area on occupancy and species-specific range wide occupancy rates, we assess the secondary hypothesis that occupancy rates of rare (versus common) species are more dependent on the total natural habitat area in the urban landscape.

 First, we test the hypothesis that undeveloped natural habitats embedded in the urban landscape, such as …, are favourable for (local?) pollinator occurrence and, simultaneously, that greater overall area of natural habitat in the urban landscape compensates for local extinctions thereby driving higher pollinator occurrence rates at the landscape-scale.